Nakasendo Narai Trail via Torii Pass

 The experience concludes with Ryo assisting with train arrangements for your onward journey, whether toward Nagoya or Tokyo, ensuring a smooth and comfortable departure.

-Traditional street view in Narai-juku Atmospheric final scene in Kiso-Hirasawa
+Traditional street view in Narai-juku Atmospheric final scene in Kiso-Hirasawa-juku

 Plan your private journey